Skip to content

 cp_scale: float = 1.0

+Continuous pricing modifier scale factor.
+This is used to scale the fare modifier when using CBC.
 Scales the fare modifier, which was computed using WTP

 fare_adjustment_scale class-attribute instance-attribute